gpuweb/WSL/Spec/source/index.rst

         \ottdruleassignment{}
     \end{align*}

+If an expression is well-typed and its type is an abstract left-value type, it can also be treated as if it were of the associated right-value type.
+If an expression is well-typed and its type is a left-value type, and its address space is not constant, it can also be treated as if it were of the associated abstract left-value type.
+If an expression is well-typed and its type is a left-value type, it can also be treated as if it were of the associated right-value type.

 A variable name is well-typed if it is in the typing environment.
 In that case, its type is whatever it is mapped to in the typing environment,

-If an expression is well-typed and its type is an abstract left-value type, it can also be treated as if it were of the associated right-value type.
-If an expression is well-typed and its type is a left-value type, and its address space is not constant, it can also be treated as if it were of the associated abstract left-value type.
-If an expression is well-typed and its type is a left-value type, and its address space is constant, it can also be treated as if it were of the associated right-value type.

 An expression ``&e`` (respectively ``*e``) is well-typed and with a pointer type (respectively with a left-value type) if ``e`` is well-typed with a left-value type (respectively of a pointer type).
 The associated right-value types and address spaces are left unchanged by these two operators.